 What if quality assurance (QA) wasn't a bottleneck, but an accelerator?
 What if you could increase your development speed because your QA was smarter, faster, and more integrated?
 This is the promise of a new model taking hold in high-performing teams: QA as a Service (QaaS).
 However, not all QaaS models are created equal.
 This article will explore the evolution of QaaS and how the modern, AI-powered approach solves the paradox to unlock true development speed.

 For decades, the standard response to the quality problem was to build an in-house QA function.
 The logic seemed simple: "We need QA, so let's hire a QA engineer."
-But as a recent analysis from Bug0 highlights, the actual cost of this approach is often hundreds of thousands of dollars higher than leaders think.
-Leaders who have walked this path know it's a treadmill - a cycle of escalating costs and diminishing returns that rarely keeps pace with development.
+But the actual cost of this approach is often hundreds of thousands of dollars higher than leaders think.
+Leaders who have walked this path know it's a treadmill, a cycle of escalating costs and diminishing returns that rarely keeps pace with development.

 The reality is that an in-house QA team comes with compounding costs that go far beyond salary.